jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/7_hist_weights/task.md

 ## Theory

 When comparing distributions with different sample sizes, using raw counts can be misleading.
-For example, if one publisher has released significantly more games than another one, its bars will naturally be higher even if the distribution is the same.
+For example, if one publisher has released significantly more games than another, its bars will naturally be higher even if the distributions are the same.

 To address this, we can normalize histograms so they show proportions (or probabilities) instead of raw counts.
 This ensures that differences in sample size do not affect the histograms.

-In Matplotlib's `hist`, we can achieve this by setting the `weights` parameter, which accepts a collection of values.
+In Matplotlib's `hist` function, we can achieve this by setting the `weights` parameter, which accepts a collection of values.
-The parameter
+This parameter
 specifies the weight assigned to each data point:

-- By default, each data point has a weight of `1`, meaning that the height of each bin represents the count of values within it.
+- By default, each data point has a weight of `1`, meaning the height of each bin represents the count of values within it.
-- If `weights` is provided, then height of each bin is determined by the sum of the assigned weights for all data points within that bin.
+- If `weights` is provided, then the height of each bin is determined by the sum of the assigned weights for all data points within that bin.

-To normalize the histogram, so that the total sum of bin heights equals `1`, we should set `weights` as $\frac{1}{n}$, where `n` is the total number of data points.
+To normalize the histogram so that the total sum of bin heights equals `1`, we should set `weights` as $\frac{1}{n}$, where `n` is the total number of data points.

 ## Task